voltrondata-labs/gha-controller-infra/README.md

 ### Docker & CI/CD

-*** ADD SECTION ***

-- Update .github/workflows with this repo owner as the first parameter and the repo name as the second parameter.
-- Trigger a manual run of each Action.
-- Change package visibility
+The Actions runners need a Docker image to launch the pods that will run them.
+The Dockerfiles for these images are defined in `docker/`.
+There are two GitHub Actions workflows as part of this repository to build and publish said images.
+In order to operationalize them you need to update the files in `.github/workflows` with this repository's owner as the first parameter and the repository's name as the second parameter where you see the placeholder <REPLACE-ME>.
+After doing this, trigger a manual run of each workflow.
+After ~ 25 minutes both jobs will finish building and pushing.
+Go to the main page of your repo in GitHub.com and click on the Packages section.
+Go to `Package Settings` and in the `Danger Zone` change the visibility of the images to public.

 ### Deploying the Pulumi setup